Small businesses owners are the engine of freedom.

 Lots of money being spent!
 Well over a trillion dollars by my count, not including the real losses in equity values of homes and stocks.

-Then politicians start talking about handing out billions of dollars to bankers to “free up credit”, then rush in to “rescue” huge banking and insurance institutions that are “too big to fail”.
-Then we learn that executives from some of these institutions paid themselves huge multi-million dollar bonuses only weeks before they announced the dire financial condition of their companies.
+Politicians start talking about handing out billions of dollars to bankers to “free up credit”, then rush in to “rescue” huge banking and insurance institutions that are “too big to fail”.
+And then we learn that executives from some of these institutions paid themselves huge multi-million dollar bonuses only weeks before they announced the dire financial condition of their companies.

 Now the two presidential candidates just can stop talking about buying up real estate and handing out more “rescue” money to bankers.

 Who’s money is it?
 At this point its really our childrens.
 The money is borrowed and the repayment will come years later.
 But its every taxpayer that will end up with the bill.

 In particular, its small businesses that will get the bill.
 We are already carrying more than our share of the load.
 Funny thing is the politicians claim its us they’re rescuing while they borrow against our future with our money.
 How about letting us save ourselves?

 Clearly the motivation in all this is for politicians to make themselves look good and keep their billionaire benefactors in business.

 Have you ever read Ayn Rand’s “Atlas Shrugged“?
 I’m not sure I see the difference anymore between the world Mrs. Rand described of “producers” and “looters” and this world we’re living in.

 Its enough to make you pretty darned disillutioned isn’t it?